MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/paginated-reports-view-power-bi-service.md

     :::image type="content" source="media/paginated-reports-view-power-bi-service/power-bi-paginated-report-in-service.png" alt-text="Screenshot of the workspace in the Power BI service and a paginated report highlighted.":::

 1. If the report has parameters, it will not appear when you first open it.
-Select Parameters, then select **View Report**.
+Select **Parameters**, then select **View Report**.
 The following image is an example of a report with parameters.

     :::image type="content" source="media/paginated-reports-view-power-bi-service/power-bi-paginated-select-parameters.png" alt-text="Screenshot of the Parameters to view the report with the required field highlighted.":::